Hari Seldon: Forward the Foundation

+In adaptations

+Seldon is voiced by William Eedle in several episodes of the 1973 BBC Radio 4 adaptation The Foundation Trilogy.

+Seldon is portrayed by Jared Harris in the 2021 Apple TV+ television series adaptation Foundation.
+His casting was announced in October 2019.

 Contemporary influence

 Historian Ian Morris has discussed the applicability and inspiration of Hari Seldon to statistics and prediction.
 Hari Seldon's name is cited in an article in The Economist discussing the use of statistics in epidemiology, the process through which societies change collective political thinking, and "a general computer model of society."

 Seldon is also quite often named in research as a metaphorical literary reference point.

-There is speculation in Forbes that Seldon's psychohistory is being manifested in today's emergence of Big Data.
-In fact, the fictional character of Seldon has even been labeled as a "paradigmatic figure" in Big Data research.
+Phil Pinn speculated in Forbes that Seldon's psychohistory is being manifested in today's emergence of Big Data.
+Tom Boellstorff called Seldon has even been labeled a "paradigmatic figure" in Big Data research.

 In 2019, the term Seldonian algorithm was chosen to honor the character in new artificial intelligence techniques intended to avoid undesirable behaviors in decision-making systems.

 People who credit to Hari Seldon for the career choices that they made include economist and New York Times columnist Paul Krugman and US politician Newt Gingrich.
 French politician Jean-Luc Mélenchon also cites Seldon as one of his metapolitical sources of inspiration.